Cyclr’s API uses the OAuth 2.0 Client Credentials flow for authentication.

 See here for details on how to identify the domain.

-Note: Replace {CyclrAPIDomain} in the example calls below with the correct API domain for your Cyclr Partner Console’s location.
+Note: Replace {CyclrAPIDomain} in the example calls below with the correct API Domain for your Cyclr Console’s location.

 Access Token #

-Calls to the Cyclr API must include an Access Token in the Authorize HTTP request header as a Bearer token, e.g.:
+Calls to the Cyclr API must include an Access Token in the Authorization HTTP request header as a Bearer token, e.g.:

 Authorization: Bearer {access_token}

-Access Tokens are valid for 14 days so remember to generate a new one when necessary.
+Access Tokens are valid for 14 days so you must generate a new one when it expires to continue using the Cyclr API.

 POST https://{CyclrAPIDomain}/oauth/token